 - Add the raisins, bread and almond flakes to the mixture and stir well together.
 Cook for another 5 minutes on medium heat.

 - Transfer the mixture into an oven dish.
 Use the back of a spoon to press the beef mixture down and flatten well to make the top smooth.
 The egg topping needs to stay on top and not disappear into the meat.

 - In a mixing bowl, whisk together the eggs, turmeric, cumin, salt and the milk that was used to soak the bread.

 - Pour the egg mixture over the meat, arrange the bay leaves on top.
 Put in the oven and bake for 20 minutes until the egg custard is set.

 - Serve immediately with yellow rice and tomato salad.

-- I add a teaspoon of dried herbs (oregano and basil) to the egg mixture for extra flavour.
+- I add a teaspoon of dried herbs (oregano and basil) to the egg mixture for extra flavor.
 You can leave it out if you prefer that.

 Inspired to prepare this recipe?
 Don’t forget to pin it to your Pinterest boards for later: